algolia/shipjs/website/guide/getting-started.md

 Note: OIDC trusted publishing requires npm v11.5.1 or later.

+To attach a [provenance statement](https://docs.npmjs.com/generating-provenance-statements) to your package, set [`generateProvenance`](/reference/all-config.html#generateprovenance) to `true` (off by default).
+It requires the same `id-token: write` permission and only works for public repositories.
+This is independent from `useOidcTokenProvider`: you can generate provenance whether you authenticate with a classic npm token or with OIDC trusted publishing.

 ## Setup with 'Nothing'

 If you never use any CI environment, you need to use NPM token to release package to NPM: